Spina02/Tiny-Sword-Game/README.md

-# Pixel Farm Adventure
+# Tiny Sword Game

-Pixel Farm Adventure is a 2.5D farming and adventure game.
+Tiny Sword Game is a 2.5D farming and adventure game.
 Developed using Python and Pygame, this project aims to blend engaging farming mechanics with exploration and combat, set in a vibrant pixel art world.

 ## Project Status